osohq/oso/docs/content/python/reference/frameworks/data_filtering/django.md

 ## Limitations

-This feature is still under active development.
-Not all valid policies are currently supported, but more will be supported as we continue working on this feature.

 There are some operators and features that do not currently work with the Django adapter when used **anywhere in the policy**: